What Is Facial Nerve Palsy?

 Congenital facial paralysis, or facial paralysis that occurs at birth, can occur on one side of the face (unilateral facial paralysis) or both sides of the face (bilateral facial paralysis).
 Unilateral paralysis is often a symptom of other defects, such as hemifacial microsomia.

-Bilateral cases often result from Moebius (or Möbius) syndrome, which is believed to be related to missing the blood vessels that nourish the facial nerves and facial muscles.
+Bilateral cases often result from Moebius (or Möbius) syndrome, which is believed to be related to missing the blood vessels that nourish the facial nerves and muscles.

 Acquired facial paralysis occurs when trauma or diseases causes damage to the brain or facial nerves, which can result in temporary or persistent paralysis.
 If the paralysis persists, surgery may be required to improve facial motion.